inex/ixp-manager-docs-md/docs/install/upgrade-v6.md

 # Upgrading IXP Manager - v6.x

-???+ note "**These upgrade instructions relate to upgrading when you are already using IXP Manager v7.x.**"
+???+ note "**These upgrade instructions relate to upgrading within the v6.x releases when you are already using IXP Manager v6.x.**"

-    * For instructions on how to upgrade from v6.2.x to v7.0, please see [the release notes for v7](https://github.com/inex/IXP-Manager/releases/tag/v7.0.0).

-    * For instructions on how to upgrade within the v6.x releases, please [see this page](upgrade-v6.md).

-    * For instructions on how to upgrade within the v5.x releases, please [see this page](upgrade-v5.md).

-    * For instructions on how to upgrade within the v4.x releases, please [see this page](upgrade-v4.md).

-    * For instructions on how to upgrade from v3.x to v4, please [see this page](upgrade-v3.md).

-    * For instructions on how to upgrade from v4.9.x to v5.0, please see [the v5.0 release notes](https://github.com/inex/IXP-Manager/releases/tag/v5.0.0).